-- Mav Grant and Texas Public Education Grant (both for residents and non-residents): These grants are awarded on a first-come, first-served basis to students with qualifying need.
+- Mav Grant and Texas Public Education Grant (both for residents and non-residents): These grants are offered on a first-come, first-served basis to students with qualifying need.
 A small number of these grants are available to students participating in the Accelerated Online Program.

 - Federal TEACH Grant: These grants are available to students who plan to teach in designated shortage teaching areas at low income Title I schools.
 Students may receive up to $3,724 per year, but the grant reverts to an Unsubsidized Direct Stafford Loan if the teaching obligation is not met.
 Please review our TEACH Grant Fact Sheet for additional information.

 - Federal Student Loans: Graduate students are eligible to receive up to $20,500 in Federal Direct Unsubsidized student loans each year.
 Visit our loans section to learn more about the loan process, or visit our repayment section if you have concerns about borrowing additional loans for graduate school.

 - Federal Direct PLUS Loans: A PLUS loan is a credit-based loan offered by the U.S. Department of Education to graduate students in addition to the unsubsidized loans offered from the FAFSA.
 Students may borrow a PLUS loan up to their estimated cost of attendance, minus any other financial aid.
 Visit our PLUS Loan section for more information and to learn how to apply.

 The University of Texas at Arlington Graduate Studies provides financial support to graduate students through:

 - Scholarships: Visit the Mav ScholarShop or contact your department to apply for scholarship opportunities.